riley-research/GlyCounter/README.md

 description here

 ## Ynaught
 Calculates and extracts Y-ions and/or glycan neutral losses from database searched data.
-Accepts a formatted .txt PSMs file with the headers "Spectrum Number", "Charge State", "Peptide Sequence", and "Modifications"; a glycan masses .txt with headers "Glycan" and "Mass"; and a .raw file.
+Accepts a formatted .txt PSMs file with the headers "Spectrum", "Charge", "Peptide", "Total Glycan Composition", "Observed M/Z", and "Assigned Modifications"; a glycan masses .txt with headers "Glycan" and "Mass"; and a .raw file.
 Ynaught currently does not support .mzML files.
 Additional csv files can be uploaded with custom Y-ions or neutral losses (Headers "Mass" and "Description").

 ### Variables